Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

   ![Screenshot showing az vm list-usage](./img/az_vm_list_usage.png)

 - Contoso Hypermarket allows an option to deploy GPU-enabled worker nodes for the K3s Kubernetes clusters.
 If you select that option in the parameters file, then you can select one of a pre-defined list of GPU-enabled Virtual machines based on your subscription's available quotas.
-You can use the below Azure CLI command to check your vCPU utilization. **Depending on your Azure Subscription, you might be restricted to deploy GPU-enabled SKUs.
-Please check your utilization and quota availability before using the GPU option.**
+You can use the below Azure CLI command to check your vCPU utilization.

+> **Note:** Depending on your Azure Subscription, you might be restricted to deploy GPU-enabled SKUs.
+Please check your utilization and quota availability before using the GPU option.

   ```shell
   az vm list-usage --location <your location> --output table
   ```

-- Contoso Hypermarket deploys Azure AI services (OpenAI and speech-to-text models). **Depending on your Azure Subscription, you might be restricted to deploy Cognitive Services accounts and/or Azure OpenAI models.
-Please check your utilization and quota availability before proceeding with the deployment.**
+- Contoso Hypermarket deploys Azure AI services (OpenAI and speech-to-text models).

+> **Note:** Depending on your Azure Subscription, you might be restricted to deploy Cognitive Services accounts and/or Azure OpenAI models.
+Please check your utilization and quota availability before proceeding with the deployment.

   ```shell
   az cognitiveservices usage list -l <your location> -o table --query "[].{Name:name.value, currentValue:currentValue, limit:limit}"